AdaCore/spark2014/README.md

 # 4. Governance

-SPARK is led by AdaCore and co-developed by AdaCore, Altran and Inria.
+SPARK is led by AdaCore and co-developed by AdaCore, Capgemini and Inria.
 The SPARK team at AdaCore is responsible for the technology roadmap, taking into account the needs of all stakeholders: sales and marketing, customers, other development teams, community.